diohabara/update-managed-repo/README.md

 Input as following

 ```
-{what you get from https://crontab.guru/} cd {path to this repo} && update-managed-repo.sh
+{what you get from https://crontab.guru/} cd {path to this repo} && ./update-managed-repo.sh
 ```

 E.g.,